 Describe the location of the Development (e.g., County, City or Town, street address if known, or general location).

 Define the number and type of units.
 This must include bedroom mix.
+(Any unit count changes post-award will require approval by the OHFA Board of Trustees.)

 List the square footage of each home by type and address (1 bedroom, 2 bedrooms, etc.)